 The idea that science and religion are opposing forces is false, but he maintains that the arts are the only way we can convey the sacred to today’s disbelieving world.
 A mytho-poetic language could provide a ‘middle voice,’ a ‘third language’ that bridges that gap between science and religion in our society.

 Mark Patrick Hederman is a Benedictine monk of Glenstal Abbey in Limerick.
-Formerly headmaster of their school, he has lectured in philosophy, theology and literature in Ireland, Nigeria and the USA.
-A founding editor of the cultural journal The Crane Bag, he is the author of several books, including The Haunted Inkwell, Walkabout, Underground Cathedrals and The Opal and the Pearl.
+A former headmaster of the Glenstal Abbey school, he has lectured in philosophy, theology and literature in Ireland, Nigeria and the USA.
+A founding editor of the now defunct cultural journal The Crane Bag, he is also the author of several books, including The Haunted Inkwell, Walkabout, Underground Cathedrals and The Opal and the Pearl (Columba Books, 2017).